What is Lean Canvas?

 What building blocks have been introduced in Lean Canvas?

-• Problem: most businesses that fail at the beginning of their operations choose the wrong product to be produced.
-They waste a lot of time, money, and energy on creating and developing a product that doesn’t really interest their audience.
-To avoid that, sometimes it is easier to define what the problem of your customer is, what challenges they are facing that needs a solution.
-Thus, you will be able to develop a product which solves this problem and will not waste time in the wrong – and useless – product.
+• Problem: Most businesses that fail at the beginning of their operations choose the wrong product to produce.
+They waste a lot of time, money, and energy creating and developing a product that doesn’t interest their audience;

-• Solution: having established the problem to be solved, then you can move to developing the solution for this issue.
-If you compare the space provided in each of the blocks – Problem and Solution –, you will see that the second one is half the size of the first.
-This is purposeful, to align with the idea of the Minimum Viable Product (MVP).
+• Solution: having established the problem to be solved, you can move to developing the solution.
+If you compare the space provided in each of the blocks — Problem and Solution —, you will see that the second one is half the size of the first.
+This aligns with the idea of the Minimum Viable Product (MVP);

-• KeyMetrics: the purpose of this component is to make the entrepreneur focus on the most important numbers of their business.
-Often, you can decide on a particular metric and practically ignore the rest, because this is the foundation of your business.
-The objective, therefore, is to find out what these key metrics are, so as not to spend time, money and energy on activities or resources that are not essential and that, more than that, may change in the very near future.
+• KeyMetrics: this component aims to make the entrepreneur focus on the most important numbers of their business.
+Often, you can decide on a particular metric and practically ignore the rest because this is the foundation of your business.
+The objective, therefore, is to find out what these key metrics are so as not to spend time, money, and energy on activities or resources that are not essential and that, more than that, may change very shortly;

-• Unfair Advantage: the unfair advantage is that factor that differentiates your business from the competition, capable of blocking the entry or expansion of your competitors in the market.
-It is, in simple words, that which cannot be easily copied or purchased.
-Often, new companies don’t have – or fail to identify – their unfair advantage right away, so this block may end up going blank at first.
-But the component is there to encourage the entrepreneur to continue searching and working to find their unfair advantage, in order to protect it from the competition, especially from new entrants.
+• Unfair Advantage: An unfair advantage is a factor that differentiates your business from the competition and can block your competitors’ entry or expansion in the market.
+In other words, it is something that cannot be easily copied or purchased.
+Often, new companies don’t have — or fail to identify — their unfair advantage immediately, so this block may go blank at first.
+However, the component encourages the entrepreneur to continue searching and working to find their unfair advantage and protect it from the competition, especially from new entrants.

 Which Business Model Canvas’s building blocks have been replaced?

-• Customer Relationship: this component has been substituted partly by the Channels, the Solution, and the Customer Segment.
-Because you determine the solution to a customer segment’s problem and keep a relationship with that segment, through the channels.
+• Customer Relationship: This component has been substituted partly by the Channels, the Solution, and the Customer Segment.
+Through the channels, you determine the solution to a customer segment’s problem and keep a relationship with that segment;

-• Key Partners: although some businesses essentially depend on partnerships, for the vast majority this is not true.
-Especially for beginning and unknown entrepreneurs, seeking partnerships right away can be a real waste of time and energy.
+• Key Partners: Although some businesses essentially depend on partnerships, this is not true for the vast majority.
+Especially for beginning and unknown entrepreneurs, seeking partnerships right away can waste time and energy;

 • Key Activities and Key Resources: These blocks are more for outsiders to understand your business than for you to make it work yourself.
-In addition, the key activities will only be discovered, indeed, during the operation, and only after your solution – your MVP – has already been tested.
-As for the main resources, a good part of the new businesses, mainly the startups, are no longer focused on “physical” resources.
-More and more, it takes fewer resources to launch a product on the market.
-Again, this will only become very clear with the progress of the operation.
+In addition, the key activities will only be discovered during the operation and only after your MVP’s solution has already been tested.

 Different tools for different purposes

-• In simple words, we may say that the Business Model Canvas is more appropriate for those who are beginning a business – especially if that is not a startup – from scratch.
-On the other hand, Lean Canvas aims other activities, such as iteration, expansion or innovation startup development, since that focuses on problem-solution relations.
+• Simply put, the Business Model Canvas is more appropriate for those beginning a business especially if it is not a startup — from scratch.
+On the other hand, the Lean Business Canvas aims at different activities, such as iteration, expansion, or innovation startup development, since that focuses on problem-solution relations;

-• Another difference is that Lean Canvas focuses straightly on the customer, by seeking to create value by observing their problems that need solution.
-While Business Model Canvas, to be used this way, needs to be combined with the Value Proposition Canvas, and you end up with two canvases instead of only one.
+• Another difference is that Lean Canvas focuses on the customer, seeking to create value by observing their problems that need solutions.
+To be used this way, the business model canvas needs to be combined with the Value Proposition Canvas, so you end up with two canvases instead of one;

-• Besides, while Business Model Canvas has been developed to and by managers, Lean Canvas has been thought as an accessible tool for any kind of person, whether the entrepreneur or any other team member.
-That’s why the blocks have been simplified.
+• Besides, while Business Model Canvas has been developed for and by managers, Lean Canvas has been considered an accessible tool for any kind of person, whether the entrepreneur or any other team member.
+That’s why the blocks have been simplified;

-• For that same reason, the Lean Canvas can be used outside the marketing and management area, too.
+• For that same reason, Lean Canvas can also be used outside the marketing and management area.
 It is, actually, a tool that has been used by engineers, designers, and even high school students.

-As may be seen, both tools, therefore are useful and efficient.
-As Maurya stated, there is not “the best one”.
-You must get to know what your objective is, regarding business modeling, and choose the alternative you believe will fit better to what you need.
+As may be seen, both tools are useful and efficient.
+As Maurya stated, there is not “the best one.”
+You must determine your objective regarding business modeling and choose the alternative you believe will better suit your needs.

 Ash Maurya’s Lean Canvas’s Book